-These trauma quotes will help you better understand what trauma is and how to cope.
+These trauma quotes will help you better understand trauma and how to cope with it.

 Let us know which one you found most helpful in the comment section below.